-With the rising costs of construction, materials and furnishings, it is foolish not to create some type of space plan.
+With the rising costs of construction, materials and furnishings, it is foolish not to create some type of plan.
 Many clients are not happy with having to trust someone's ideas without seeing them first and even sketches using only pencil and paper sometimes don't suffice.
-They want to be able to walk through their future 'space' experiencing each part of the design as tangible as possible using a 3D model.
+They want to be able to see how the design details affect the big picture.
 And I don't blame them!
-Expensive design decisions are not made at my house without first experiencing the space using a visual model, and here's why--because the more I know about interior design, the more I know I don't know!
+Expensive design decisions are not made at my house without connecting all the dots visually, and here's why--because the more I know about interior design, the more I know I don't know!
 There are too many little details that affect the big picture and the big picture affects me and my family.

 If you are not sure what to do next-do this!
 You can do these drawings yourself.
 They are worth it because without them, you'll make mistakes (which causes ucky feelings of regret) and you'll lose control of your project and your dream (you can read about that story here).